mohd2sh/CleanArchitecture-DDD-CQRS/README.md

 ## Architecture Tests

 The template includes many **architecture tests** that automatically enforce DDD principles and Clean Architecture boundaries.
 New team members can work confidently - architectural violations are caught at automated unit tests.

+Architecture tests are available as a reusable NuGet package (`CleanArchitecture.Core.ArchitectureTests`) with base test classes that can be inherited in your projects.

 ### Domain Layer Protection